-That velocity vector will be selected for the agent, which has minimal cost value.
+This velocity vector is selected for the agent, which has minimal cost value.
 The different parameters of the cost function have a significant impact on the velocity selection, as will be presented in Section 5.

 Velocity selection based on the extended APF method